 When you mop, follow your manufacturer’s instructions closely.
-Don’t use harsh chemicals or you could risk stripping away the top protective layer if you use the wrong cleaning agent.
+Don’t use harsh chemicals or abrasives.
+You could risk stripping away the top protective layer if you use the wrong cleaning agent.
 Stick with the recommended cleaners.
 For example, if you have no-wax vinyl floors, always use cleaners intended for no-wax floors.
 Avoid products with waxes, lotions or conditioners, as these can leave a film residue.

 Keep the Shine

 There are two types of vinyl – low gloss and high gloss.
-To keep your floors with the perfect level of shine, use a protective finish, laminate specific sealant whenever you feel it’s time for restoration.
+To keep your floors with the perfect level of shine, use a protective finish, vinyl specific sealant whenever you feel it’s time for restoration.
 This will vary depending on the wear and tear your floors see.